Permanent bottom retainer

 Permanent retainer behind teeth

-Permanent bottom retainer are invisible because they are placed behind the teeth.
+Permanent bottom retainers are invisible because they are placed behind the teeth.
 Hawley retainer is a removable retainer that has noticeable that rests in front of the teeth.

 It consists of a wire that is tied behind the lower six teeth to help keep the teeth in place.
 This is where recurrence is most likely.
 When there is a large space between two teeth in the part of a patient’s lower teeth, a ligament can also be helpful.

 Ensure your patients understand how to brush and floss accurately during treatment.
 It is important to keep the surface of the teeth clean, especially behind a permanent retainer.
 It is recommended to use specially formulated orthodontic products, such as Waterpik, floss threader, soft or denture toothbrush, to avoid damage to the metal wire.